22 Fun Indoor Activities for When It’s Raining in San Diego

 21. Trampoline Parks

-A great way to give your kids some fun indoor exercise until the rain subsides is to take them to one of San Diego’s many trampoline parks.
-As well as what seems like hundreds of trampolines, many of the parks have basketball slam dunk zones, foam pits, a video game section, and dodgeball areas.
+A great way to give your kids some rainy-day fun indoor exercise is to take them to one of San Diego’s many trampoline parks.
+In addition to what seem like hundreds of trampolines, many parks have basketball slam-dunk zones, foam pits, a video game section, and dodgeball areas.

 Kids can bounce to their heart’s content while you enjoy a drink or snack in the seating areas (just don’t expect gourmet coffee).
-If you have little ones you may be following them around to keep them safe from bouncing teens but most parks have special areas set aside just for under 5s.
-And if you’re feeling energetic yourself, I promise you won’t be the only adult seen getting your bounce on!
+If you have little ones, you may be following them around to keep them safe from bouncing teens, but most parks have special areas set aside just for those under 5.

 The most popular trampoline parks in San Diego are: